cdiggins/plato/README.md

 # About Plato

 Plato is a statically typed compiled functional language that looks like a dynamic scripting language.
+Type annotations are optional, except when defining new types or concepts.

 Plato behaves like an object oriented language in that you can use fluent (aka method chaining) syntax.
-In other words any defined function can be invoked by writing the first argument followed by a "." then the rest of the arguments.
+In other words any defined function can be invoked by writing the first argument followed by a "." then the rest of the arguments. `Clamp(x, min, max)` can be invoked as `x.Clamp(min, max)`.

-If a function does not require additional arguments then the "()" can be omitted.
+If a function does not require additional arguments then the `()` can be omitted.
 This means that any function with only one parameter (e.g. `Cos(x: Number)`) can be invoked as if it was a property: `x.Cos`.

 ## Functions and Modules

 Plato functions can be defined with or without type declarations.
 If type declarations are omitted then the type is inferred.

-Plato functions are not methods: they have no implicit "this" parameter.
+    Note: Plato functions are not methods.
+They have no implicit "this" parameter.

 Functions are organized in groups called modules.
 A module is like a class with no state, and only static methods in languages like C#, Java, or C++.